Skip to main content

 An academic appraisal of the long-term safety of neuroprotective peptides necessitates a shift in perspective from their intended benefits to a rigorous evaluation of the existing evidence and the plausible biological risks associated with sustained manipulation of the growth hormone/IGF-1 axis.

 The primary challenge in this domain is the conspicuous absence of large-scale, multi-decade, randomized controlled trials for most GHS peptides used in wellness and anti-aging contexts.
-The majority of available human data comes from smaller, shorter-duration studies, often in specific patient populations, or from observational data in adults treated with recombinant human (rhGH) for diagnosed deficiency.
+The majority of available human data comes from smaller, shorter-duration studies, often in specific patient populations, or from observational data in adults treated with recombinant human growth hormone (rhGH) for diagnosed deficiency.

 Therefore, constructing a long-term safety profile involves extrapolating from this existing data and applying a deep understanding of endocrinological principles.